Cause & Effects of 2008 Financial Crisis

 However, debt funded global travel is not the cure for global poverty and extremism.
-Indeed, the continued self indulgence of careless western consumers are not the solution to any problem.
-Indeed, they are the problem.
+Indeed, the continued self indulgence of careless western consumers is not the solution to any problem – it is the problem.

 Simply put, sustainable global travel is based on the concept of living within your means.
 So if you cannot support yourself 100% while inside your country of origin, why would you aspire to travel outside of it?
 Additionally, who is going to end up paying for it?